 Humans and Other Living Beings EASA Network (HOLB)

-It is our contention that this requires diverse, creative, curious and collaborative research.
+It is our contention that these goals require diverse, creative, curious and collaborative research.
 The network is open to anthropologists in different career stages and welcomes a diversity of research orientations and interests.
-Besides arranging themed sessions at the biennial EASA conferences, the network aims at organising network meetings in the non-biennial conference years, initiating joint publications, workshops, seminars, working groups and other collaborative events.
-The network will also have a mailing list for the sharing and distribution of news and information amongst network members, as well as an online presence.
+Besides arranging themed sessions at the biennial EASA conferences, the network organises network meetings in the non-biennial conference years, initiating joint publications, workshops, seminars, working groups and other collaborative events.
+The network also has a mailing list for the sharing and distribution of news and information amongst network members, as well as an online presence.
 Network membership is not limited to anthropologists but open to anyone with an interest in more-than-human anthropological perspectives (please note being an EASA member is encouraged but not necessary to become a member of the network).

-If you have any ideas or suggestions for network events or any queries, please also do not hesitate to get in touch with any of us:
+Anyone interested in joining the network, or if you have any ideas or suggestions for events or any queries, please also do not hesitate to get in touch with us at: email@example.com

 You can also follow our updates on twitter: @HOLBnetwork